The Ultimate Adventure Through Wild Botswana

 Transfers

-Arrival and departure transfers are only included in the main price if you arrive on Day 1 and depart on the evening of Day 10.
+Arrival and departure transfers are only included in the main price if you use the group transfer on Day 1 and depart on Day 10.
 If you would like a private transfer outside of these times, this can be arranged with your host for an extra cost - please see optional extras for the price.

 Travel options